 Together, these theories suggest that adults learn most effectively when they (1) perceive the relevance of educational material, (2) are actively engaged, (3) have input into choosing educational experiences and directing their own learning, and (4) have the chance to step back and reflect on their learning.

 Moore has proposed that adult learning involves a five-stage process.1 These are: “(1) recognizing an opportunity for learning; (2) searching for resources for learning; (3) engaging in learning to address an opportunity for improvement; (4) trying out what was learned; and (5) incorporating what was learned.”
 Learning occurs not as a linear progression through these stages, but as a dynamic process with complex interactions that include revisiting and concurrence of various stages.
-CME may stimulate the first ...
+CME may stimulate the first stage by ...